ddmitov/perl-executing-browser/doc/CONSTANTS.md

   The resources directory path must be: ``{PEB_executable_directory}/resources``

   * **Application Directory:**
-    All Perl application files must be located within this folder.
+    PEB application files are located within this folder.
     PEB application directory is labeled as ``{PEB_app_directory}`` within this documentation.
     By default the working directory of all Perl scripts run by PEB is the application directory.